MBA Program Structure - Summer Start

 First Semester Electives

-On a space available basis, you may take up to 3 credits of electives during your first semester.
+On a space available basis, you may take an elective course during your first semester.

 a) Most elective courses have pre- or co-requisites.
 If an elective has a pre-requisite, you must have already taken or established proficiency in the pre-requisite course.
 If a course has a co-requisite, you must take the co-requisite course concurrently or have previously taken or established proficiency in the co-requisite.